 which will launch a Web browser that allows the help pages to be browsed with hyperlinks.
 On UNIX, subsequent help requests are sent to the HTML-based help system.
 The 'Search Engine and Keywords' link in the page loaded by help.start() is particularly useful as it is contains a high-level concept list which searches though available functions.
 It can be a great way to get your bearings quickly and to understand the breadth of what R has to offer.

-The help.search command allows searching for help in various ways: try ?help.search for details and examples.
+The help.search command (alternatively ??) allows searching for help in various ways.
+For example,